Study to Explore the Therapeutic Effect of Eluxadoline in Treating Irritable Bowel Syndrome With Diarrhea in Children.

 - Patient has a documented history of hepatic impairment as defined by Child-Pugh Classification Grade A, B or C

-- Patient has a history or current diagnosis of inflammatory or immune-mediated GI disorders including inflammatory bowel disease (ie, Crohn's disease, ulcerative colitis, microscopic colitis).
+- Patient has a history or current diagnosis of inflammatory or immune-mediated lower GI disorders including inflammatory bowel disease (eg, Crohn's disease, ulcerative colitis, microscopic colitis).
 Crohn's disease affecting the upper GI tract would also be exclusionary.

 - Patient has celiac disease, or a positive serological test for celiac disease and the condition has not been ruled out by endoscopic biopsy.